algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 The adjacency list will be created as an array of nodes with the following attributes:

 >[!WARNING]
 > The following space propose multiple way to create the project basis, each have their own advantages and disadvantages.
 I let multiple ways to do it in order to give ideas to the team.
+Also each proposition have their own BigO[^16] notation.

 - **size:** The number of nodes in the graph.
 - **list:** The array of nodes representing the adjacency list.